HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 - A `Mark` made by the voter on a paper ballot
 - A `Mark` made by a marking device onto a full face paper ballot
+- An indication made by the voter using a DRE
 - An indication made by machine as a result applying business rules
 - An indication made by an adjudicator

 > `HasIndication` should be determined based on facts about the indication/`Mark` *alone*.
-This means, for example, that `HasIndication` should be set to `yes` even if its underlying selection is invalided due to contest rules.
+This means, for example, that `HasIndication` should be set to `yes`, even if its underlying selection is invalided due to contest rules.

 ### Voter Made `Marks` (Paper Only)